KSP-KOS/KOS/doc/source/general/parts_and_partmodules.rst

 And the reason is that the PartModule chose to change the label on the event.
 It changed to the word "Deactivate" now. kOS can no longer trigger an event called "Activate" because that's no longer its name.

 Be on the lookout for cases like this.
-Experiment with how the context menu is being manipulated and keep in mind that the list of strings you got the last time you exectued :ALLFIELDS a few minutes ago might not be the same list you'd get if you ran it now, because the PartModule has changed what is being shown on the menu.
+Experiment with how the context menu is being manipulated and keep in mind that the list of strings you got the last time you executed :ALLFIELDS a few minutes ago might not be the same list you'd get if you ran it now, because the PartModule has changed what is being shown on the menu.